icco/static_baby/README.md

  * Easy domain name hookup
  * Built in caching and versioning

-## Current Public Google Tools for Static Site Hosting
+## Google Tools for Static Site Hosting

+This does not include competitors or internal tools Google developers have access to.

  * Google Drive
    - Will serve any folder in drive as a website